ISL 2018-19: Dominant Jamshedpur FC thump Hyderabad FC to climb to the top of the table | Goal.com

 Just as it looked like Hyderabad would go empty-handed into the break, star forward Marcelinho scored to restore parity.
 The Brazilian received a pass on the right, dribbled past Keegan Pereira and slotted home from a tight angle.

 The second half started with a couple of half-chances for both sides.
-Jamshedpur took the initiative to step the tempo up a notch by reclaiming their lead through Jadhav.
-The teenager converted a cut-back delivered by Farukh from the left flank to cap up a memorable night.
+Jamshedpur took the initiative to raise the tempo up a notch and reclaimed their lead through Jadhav.
+The teenager converted a cut-back delivered by Farukh from the left flank to score his first goal for the club.

-Castel, who was one of Jamshedpur’s best players on the night, added another to all but confirm the three points.
-The Spaniard took on three Hyderabad defenders to net the ball past a hapless Kamaljit.
+Castel, who was one of Jamshedpur’s best players on the night, added another to confirm the three points.
+The Spaniard took on three Hyderabad defenders before netting a Memo long ball past a hapless Kamaljit.

-Jamshedpur have looked like a force to reckon with, following a well-deserved win.
-The Men of Steel rightfully occupy the top spot in the Indian Super League table.